Adinch/AdinchSDK-Android/README.md

     AdinchTargeting.setKeywords("<YOUR_KEYWORDS>");
     AdinchTargeting.setPostalCode("<YOUR_POSTAL_CODE");
     AdinchTargeting.setTestMode(true);
-3) Вы можете добавить AdinchLayout в коде:
+3) You can add AdinchLayout in the code:

     adinchLayout = new AdinchLayout(this, "<YOUR_ADINCH_KEY>");
     RelativeLayout.LayoutParams layoutParams = new RelativeLayout.LayoutParams(LayoutParams.WRAP_CONTENT, LayoutParams.WRAP_CONTENT);